Elgg/elgg-scripts/README.md

 =====
 Scripts for building the an archive for distrubtion

-reference
+cron
 =========
-Scripts for creating documentation references
+Scripts for running periodic tasks